thmignon/mixedreality-enthusiast-guide/docs/adding-custom-home-environments.md

 7. You will find the Fantasy Environment in your list of environments, select it to enter your new custom environment!

 ## Creating your own custom environment
 We've created a few sample environments for you to explore, but you can also export your own custom environments using your favorite 3D editing software.
 Learn more about exporting your own custom environments for Windows Mixed reality here.

-The possibilities are endless with custom environments and we're excited to see what you build.
+## Feedback
+In this experimental release we're interested to see how you're using custom environments.
+Please share any and all feedback for creating and using these environments in the Windows Feedback Hub.
+The Windows Feedback Hub is preinstalled on Windows, simply search "Feedback Hub" with the Windows search bar and open the first result.
+When submitting feedback include "Custom Environments" in the title so that we can quickly find your suggestions.

 ## Troubleshooting and tips
 ### How do I change the name of the environment?